 By Peter Hulm

 The opportunity was too enticing to pass up: see Roger Federer, the master of the impossible tennis shot, competing at the top of his form, perhaps for the last time ever at 32, on his home turf.
 The prize: the Swiss Indoor championship, against last year's winner Juan Martin del Potro of Argentina, seemingly the most powerful man on the court these days and still only 25.
-Peter Hulm took up the challenge*.
+Peter Hulm took up the challenge in late October 2013*.

 Roger Federer, I think most people agree, plays tennis the way any sane athlete would want to, even if you never win a match.